Search

 Software selection also matters

 In general, DataOps and MLOps as process-oriented concepts can be implemented with open source and commercial tool stacks alike.
 Nevertheless, the study results show that users of commercial tools are less likely to experience overwhelming complexity as soon as ML models are deployed.
-The type of tool used makes little difference in the phase before the first deployment (see Figure 2).
+The type of tool used makes little difference in the phase before the first deployment.

 © BARC